 The picture from historical and economic evidence

 First, when it comes to the centrally planned economic models of 20th century socialist states, economists overwhelmingly regard them as inferior to capitalist economies.
-This consensus is supported by the relevant literature.
+This consensus is supported by the relevant published research.
 There is disagreement on whether early Soviet industrialization was expedited much by central planning (Krugman 1994, Allen 2005), but it had tremendous human costs nonetheless.
 The entire suite of socialist policies reduced Soviet agricultural productivity by about 50% (Johnson and Brooks 1983).
 Central planning went awry in the USSR when poor leadership appeared later on (Allen 2001, Allen 2005).

 East Germany’s economic system failed (book 2010).